chrabyrd/Automata/README.md

 - Have a functional grid on the `Canvas` frontend that correctly handles iterations from one generation of the game to the next
 - Have basic UI start/pause/reset functionality

-**Day 4**: Create several levels, and the ability for the player to see his or her score.
+**Day 4**: Create the first level, and the ability for the player to see his or her score.
 Style the frontend, making it polished and professional.
 Goals for the day:

 - Create several levels of increasing difficulty
 - Have a styled `Canvas`, nice looking controls and title